neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 ## How Not to Hide Information Inside an Image.

 You can find a lot of tools on Internet to hide information inside an image.
-Unfortunately they are like hiding a safe behind a picture: it is not exactly the safest option.
+Unfortunately, most of them are like hiding a safe behind a picture: it is not exactly the safest option.
+In this article I will try to show which steganographic techniques you should not use.

 [ Updated on 2017-xx-xx ]